sofiahernandes/glow-global/README.md

 <div align="center">
   <h1>🦋 Glow Global</h1>
   <p align="center">
-    Ecommerce of planners and productivity tools designed to help you heal, grow, and thrive!<br/>
+    Ecommerce of planners and tools designed to help you heal, grow, and thrive!<br/>
     Find all planners and templates at <a href="https://glowglobal.vercel.app/">Glow Global Official Store</a> 🤍
     <br />
     <a href="https://github.com/sofiahernandes/notion-clone/issues">Report Bug</a>